-To reduce the operatives to 2 and to ensue perfect product delivery to the boxing system.
+The existing factory had 3 lines with 12 manual operatives carrying out laning duties.
+The project objectives are to reduce the operatives to 2 and to ensure perfect product delivery to the boxing system.

 A hydraulic driven laning system for aligning fish fingers that was so antiquated and inefficient that it required 12 operatives just to keep the system primed.
-Manual interventions meant that labour costs were high and product quality was being compromised.
+Manual interventions meant that labour costs were high, as a result of manual handling the product was damaged, the coating lost and the quality therefore compromised.

 Utilising the exact footprint of the existing line we introduced a highly efficient laning system which addressed the issues of:

-- removal of double stacked product to ensure incorrectly formed products were remove
+- Removal of double stacked product to ensure incorrectly formed products were removed

-The nature of the continuous production process meant that on occasions there was the potential for a bottle neck in the packing operation which would result in product wastage.
-Our solution was to introduce an emergency bypass mechanism to cold store the excess product, which could be metered controlled back into production to ensure no flood or overfill.
+The nature of the continuous production process meant that on occasions there was the potential for a bottleneck in the packing operation which would result in product rejection used for animal feed.
+Our solution was to introduce an emergency by-pass mechanism to cold store the excess product, which could be metered back into production flow to ensure no flood feeding or overfilling of conveyors.

 Factory efficiency with this new system increased from 52% to 94%.
 We have proposed additional solutions which could further benefit the company and would be likely to increase production efficiency even further if equipment up and down steam was replaced.